ZeusCoderBE/Vietnam-political-consulting-chatbot/README.md

 ---

 ## Dependencies
 - **Flask**: Lightweight web framework for Python, used to serve the chatbot on the web.
 - **Qdrant**: High-performance vector database used for storing and retrieving document embeddings.
-- **Transformers**: Library for working with pre-trained language models, such as the ones used for document retrieval and question answering.
+- **Transformers**: Library for working with pre-trained language models, such as BERT, RoBERTa, or T5.
+It is specifically used for fine-tuning transformer-based models to generate document embeddings for downstream tasks like document retrieval and similarity matching.
+- **paraphrase-multilingual-mpnet-base-v2**: A multilingual model from Hugging Face used for paraphrase identification and reranking tasks.
+This model can generate embeddings for sentences in multiple languages, helping in tasks like ranking or finding similar sentences/documents in a multilingual context.
+- **vietnamese-bi-encoder**: A model specifically fine-tuned for Vietnamese language tasks, designed for generating high-quality embeddings for Vietnamese text.
+This model is used for tasks such as document retrieval, sentence similarity, and ranking in Vietnamese.
 - **NumPy**: Numerical computing library used for handling matrix operations and data manipulation.
 - **Pandas**: Data analysis library used for data manipulation and analysis.
-- **scikit-learn**: Machine learning library used for model fine-tuning and evaluation.
+- **TensorFlow**: Deep learning library used for model fine-tuning and evaluation.
+- **Langchain**: Framework designed for developing applications powered by language models.
+It helps integrate and orchestrate LLMs (Large Language Models) with external tools, databases, and APIs, enabling complex conversational agents and workflows.

 ---
 ## Fine-Tuning Process

 - The **embedding model** was fine-tuned using a dataset related to Vietnamese politics, ensuring that the embeddings captured the contextual meaning of political terms and issues.